Estimated reading time: 5 minutes

 What happens after you plant your trees?

-Over years the trees grow.
-With them, your skill level grows too.
+Over the years the trees grow.
+With them, your skill level grows too (possibly with a little help.
 You become more confident that you can protect your precious crop against all the hazards and dangers that threaten it.

 This is important work.
 You’re providing nutritious organic food for your family for the whole year, not just summer.